International Federation of Match Poker Statutes

 - other revenues.

-ARTICLE 12.
+ARTICLE 13.
 LANGUAGES

-ARTICLE 13.
+ARTICLE 14.
 DURATION & DISSOLUTION

-The IFMP is created for an unlimited period of time.
+IFMP is created for an unlimited period of time.

+Dissolution of IFMP shall be resolved by a two third majority vote at the Congress.
 The Congress shall appoint a liquidator and decide the use of the assets remaining after payment of all the debts, if any.
 These decisions are not subject to a qualified majority.

-ARTICLE 14.
+ARTICLE 15.
 AMENDMENTS

 Amendments to these Statutes require a two third majority vote of the Congress.

 The Sport Department will form the Technical Commissions related to sport management, such as sport regulations, calendar, Athletes and Entourage, Athletes’ health, officials, etc. These Technical Commissions are subject to approval by the Board.
 Members of these Commissions are proposed by Member associations.
 Their membership expires at end of the term of the Board.
 One member of each Commission is appointed by the Athletes’ Commission.
 Each Commission is directed by one of its members (Director), who is appointed by the Board.